How to Write a Proposal to Win New Business

 Be Straightforward and Explain How Results Will Be Delivered

 If your prospective customer sets specific requirements in their proposal request, explain how you will deliver results that will meet their specific requirements.
-Be straightforward and clearly explain what deliverables your prospective customer will receive upon completion of the proposed work, why your firm is qualified to do the work, and why you are the best choice to fulfill their needs.
-As part of the discussion of deliverables, include delivery dates, when applicable.
+Be straightforward and clearly explain what deliverables your prospective customer will receive upon completion of the proposed work, why your firm is qualified to do the work, and what value and solutions you provide that make your firm the best choice to fulfill their needs.
+As part of the discussion of deliverables include delivery dates, when applicable.
 Just make sure you can meet any promised deadlines.